nautobot/nautobot/docs/data-model/extras.md

 !!! note
     If you experience a server error while attempting to upload an image attachment, verify that the system user NetBox runs as has write permission to the media root directory (`netbox/media/`).

+# Webhooks

+When the [webhook backend](../miscellaneous/webhook-backend/) is enabled, webhooks define how NetBox should react to events surrounding certain models.
+The webhook model defines a payload URL and event types to which a set of models should be registered.
+These event types include `Create`, `Update`, and `Delete`.
+Upon a matching event, a POST request is sent to the payload URL.
+An optional `secret` can be configured which will append a `X-Hook-Signature` header to the request, consisting of a HMAC (sha512) hex digest of the request body using the secret as the key.
+You may also allow a webhook to use insecure ssl.

+!!! warning
+    Using insecure ssl is generally a bad idea but is allowed as invalid ssl is commonly used in internal IT environments.
+Using insecure ssl in the webhook means ssl verification when making the POST request will not occur.